-2. Greater Deer Harbor Area
+2. Greater Deer Harbor Area Hamlet Description

-Deer Harbor Hamlet and its area of influence are located on the southwestern portion of Orcas Island.
-The center of the hamlet is approximately four miles southwest of West Sound hamlet and 11 miles southwest of Eastsound.
+Deer Harbor Hamlet and its area of influence are is located on the southwestern portion of Orcas Island.
+The center of the h Hamlet is approximately four miles southwest of West Sound h Hamlet and 11 miles southwest of Eastsound.